GeorgePreece/GeorgePreece.github.io/_drafts/2021-12-15-test-doubles.md

 ## Direct and Indirect I/O
 To understand the power of test doubles, you first need to understand the difference between direct and indirect input/output.

 **Direct I/O** can be summarised as the immediate data communicated with the code unit.
-So, direct input is the data we _send_ to the code unit (typically in the form of arguments), whereas direct output is the data we _receive_ (typically in the form of a return value).
+So, direct input is the data we _send_ to the code unit (typically in the form of arguments), whereas, direct output is the data we _receive_ (typically in the form of a return value).

 **Indirect I/O**, on the other hand, is the data communicated with a _dependency_ of the code unit.
 To illustrate this let's consider a <DESCRIBE EXAMPLE HERE>: